RLuckom/raphaelluckom.com/hugo_site/content/posts/anatomy_of_a_web_service.md

 ### Analytics
 The analytics system is what tries to use the logs and other data generated _about_ the application to give the operators insight about what the system is doing.
-The analytics might warn about errors, display traffic graphs, or help business intelligence people make strategic decisions about what to build.
+The analytics might warn about errors, display traffic graphs, or help guide strategic decisions about what to build.
 A simple low-traffic app might not have any dedicated analytics at all; a system like Facebook would have much more investment and complexity in its analytics than in what the people who use it would describe as the "product."